-Many people suggest to pour salt on it.
+Many people suggest pouring salt on it.
 This is not a good idea.
-The salt may absorb some of the wine initially, which is positive but that is only short term.
-Soon it will actually aid in the setting of the dyes in the wine spill.
+The salt may absorb some of the wine initially, which is positive but that is only short-term.
+Soon it will aid in the setting of the dyes in the wine spill.
 One use for salt is when you wash dark clothes for the first time - use cold water and put salt in the water.
 The salt helps set the color.
 So it can do the same to the red wine stain.

-The use of the club soda will have multiple effects.
+The use of club soda will have multiple effects.
 First also being an acid, with a similar ph to wine it will aid in the rinsing of the red wine, since, like materials interact better with each other.
-This is like using water to clean water based paints and petroleum base products to clean oil base paints.
-Second being clear in color, it will reduce the appearance of the red color.
+This is like using water to clean water-based paints and petroleum-based products to clean oil-based paints.
+Second, being clear in color will reduce the appearance of the red color.